 Students are engaged to assist with appropriate activities that contribute to the achievement of their stated learning goals, and are allocated a DHS Manager/Supervisor to provide oversight and direction of work during their time in the Department.

-Whilst on placement a student is to observe the Code of Ethics for the South Australian Public Sector and the DHS Respectful Treatment at Work Policy, and may be required to undergo a National Criminal History Record Check and Screening Assessment by the DHS Screening Unit prior to starting their placement.
-The form to be completed will be dependent upon the type of work the student will undertake, be it with children, people with disability, vulnerable people or in the aged care sector.
+Whilst on placement a student is to observe the Code of Ethics for the South Australian Public Sector and the DHS Respectful Treatment at Work Policy, and may be required to undergo a screening assessment by the DHS Screening Unit before starting their placement.
+The screening to be completed will be dependent upon the type of work the student will undertake, be it with children, people with disability, vulnerable people or in the aged care sector.

 Students interested in undertaking their placement in DHS should complete the Student Placement Enquiry Form